Covid 19 Pandemic

 Less common symptoms:

-How you can help stop spread the infection in the service
+How you can help to continue to stop spread the infection in the service

 We aim to keep the service free of the infection by asking people to fully cooperate with the steps we are taking against incidents and spread of the infection.

-- Take personal responsibilities, listen and follow government updates on recommended actions to manage spread of the infection
+• Take personal responsibilities, listen and follow government guidance on recommended actions to manage spread of the infection

 Our Aim